eoinkelly/ember-runloop-handbook/README.md

 });
 ```

-When you call `schedule` and `scheduleOnce` Ember notices that there is not a
+When you call `schedule` Ember notices that there is not a currently open
-currently open runloop so it opens one and schedules it to close on the next
+runloop so it opens one and schedules it to close on the next turn of the JS
-turn of the JS event loop.
+event loop.

 Here is some pseudocode to describe what happens: